 There are different kinds of hearings that you can request:

-- A hearing in Washington, D.C. where the board is located
+A hearing in Washington, D.C. where the board is located

-- A video conference hearing with you at the local VA office and the board member in Washington, D.C.
+A video conference hearing with you at the local VA office and the board member in Washington, D.C.

-- A hearing at your local VA office with the board member present.
+A hearing at your local VA office with the board member present.

 Because of board members’ scheduling demands, the quickest way to get a hearing is to request a video conference.
 Board members may hold up to 10 hearings a day.

 Personal hearings are relatively informal, although it’s important to have an organized presentation of your evidence to support your claim.
 Here again, an experienced veterans benefits attorney can help.
 You will be asked to take an oath to tell the truth.

 When the board member receives all the information, he will review it and make a decision.
 The decision will allow your claim, deny your claim or send your claim back to the local board to get more information.

 The number of appeals that the VA receives each year has increased about 50 percent since 2000.
 The average time to resolve appeals has stretched out to approximately 25 months, according to the Government Accountability Office.

 What happens if the Board denies your claim?
-You or your attorney can file a motion asking the board to reconsider your case because there was a clear error.
+You or your VA claims attorney can file a motion asking the board to reconsider your case because there was a clear error.
 Secondly, you can file an appeal with the U.S. Court of Appeals for Veterans’ Claims.

-Contact Our Veterans Benefits Attorneys Today
+Contact Our Veterans Benefits OR VA claims Attorneys Today